xtuml/models/raven/instructions/exercise3.md

 5. Navigate to the _functions_ package within the _Game_ component
 6. Right click on the package, then _New > Function_
 7. Enter _startGame_ for the name and press _Ok_

-_Discussion point: The order of these operations is important_ _Discussion point: visibility of domain services_
+_Discussion point: The order of these operations is important_

+_Discussion point: visibility of domain services_

 #### Creating terminator services and syncing across projects

 Like public domain services, terminator services are represented in xtUML as interface operations.

-In this example, we will create a new terminator service in the _Game_ domain called _mustGo_ with no arguments.
+In this example, we will create a new terminator service in the _Logic_ domain called _go_ with no arguments.
 In the case where the player cannot make a legal play, he must say "Go".

-1. Navigate to the _Shared_ Package within the _Game_ project.
-Within this package, right click the _GamePlayerLogic_ interface, then _New > Operation_
+1. Navigate to the _Shared_ Package within the _Logic_ project.
+Within this package, right click the _LogicGameControl_ interface, then _New > Operation_
-2. Enter _mustGo_ for the name and press _Ok_
+2. Enter _go_ for the name and press _Ok_
-3. Note once again the warning symbols on the _Game_ and _Cribbage_ projects.
+3. Note once again the warning symbols on the _Logic_ and _Cribbage_ projects.
-Right click the _Game_ project, then _Synchronize references_
+Right click the _Logic_ project, then _Synchronize references_

 #### Introducing a domain to an existing MASL project